stanford-oval/inconsistency-detection/README.md

 ---

 ## Overview
-This repository contains the dataset and the implementation of the core ideas from the EMNLP 2025 paper *Detecting Corpus-Level Knowledge Inconsistencies in Wikipedia with Large Language Models*.
 The CLAIRE agent uses tool-enabled reasoning to:

 - extract atomic claims from a given passage,
 - understand difficult terms and similar-sounding entities, and